fboender/ansible-cmdb/docs/usage.md

     ansible-cmdb out/ > overview.html

+!!!
+Note
+    `ansible-cmdb` is a shell wrapper script that tries its best to find the correct Python binary to use and the proper location of the `ansible-cmdb.py` script.
+If it fails to do so, you can manually specify the path to the correct python interpreter and script.
+E.g.:

+        /opt/python3/bin/python /opt/ansible-cmdb/src/ansible-cmdb.py

 By default, the `html_fancy` template is used, which generates output containing an overview of all your hosts, with a section of detailed information for each host.